kdlry/kristen-delorey-project-one/README.md

 # -Description-

-Responsive PSD design conversion.
-Assets and style guide provided.
+Responsive PSD design conversion using html5 and css3.
+Assets and style guide were provided.

 # -Live Link-